yclas/documentation/2014-10-08-seo-classifieds-website.md

 ## Meta descriptions

-Meta description is the line of text that shows under your website in the search engine results page just as an example you can see the text that showed up under our website when I searched for "best classifieds script"
+Meta description is the line of text that shows under your website in the search engine results page just as an example, you can see the text that showed up under our website when I searched for "best classifieds script"

 ![best classifieds script](http://open-classifieds.com/wp-content/uploads/2014/10/best-classifieds-script.png)